Manecas1221212/romance/chapter_16.md

 He didn't know that by tomorrow, everything would be too late.

+---

 **8:45 PM — Jessica's Apartment**

 Anna worked methodically.

 Cleaned the surfaces Jessica had touched.
 Wiped down the duct tape, the gloves.
+Wiped down Jessica's phone—the one that had clattered to the floor—and placed it back on the counter where it might have been.
 Bagged everything in heavy-duty garbage bags—triple-layered, airtight.

 Removed the zip ties from Jessica's wrists and ankles.
 Removed the tape from her face.
 Cleaned under her fingernails—no DNA evidence.
 Checked for fibers, hairs, anything that could trace back.